Promoting Recovery With Outpatient Medication-Assisted Treatment

 Recovery is a long road, but the team at Northwest Recovery Centers, LLC will be at your side all the while.
-Our South King County team is well-versed in several treatment options, including a medication-assisted approach.
+Our South Seattle team of addiction recovery professionals is well-versed in several treatment options, including an outpatient medication-assisted approach.
 All medications used in these treatments are approved by the Food and Drug Administration (FDA) and are tailored to each patient’s specific needs.
 Medication-assisted treatment is not merely replacing one drug with another—instead, it helps patients manage cravings and replace drug use with healthy habits.
 Learn more about what this treatment may mean for you.

 What Is Medication-Assisted Treatment?